diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 print “Everyone”
 print names.collect()
 ```
-You can also register a Parquet file as a Spark SQL temp table and write queries against it.
+`You can also register a Parquet file as a Spark SQL temp table and write queries against it`.
 Example 9-19 continues from Example 9-18 where we loaded the data.
 **Example 9-19.
 Parquet query in Python**
 ```python
 # Find the panda lovers